Skip to content

 Hot Cross Buns: Key Conversions

-The cross paste is usually 1 cup (125g) of flour mixed with ½ cup (118ml) of water to form a smooth, pipeable consistency.
-Add water gradually — the exact amount varies by flour brand.
+The cross paste is usually 1 cup (125g) of flour mixed with ½ cup (118ml) of water to make a smooth, pipeable consistency.
+Add the water gradually — the exact amount varies by flour brand, so go slow.

 Easter Sugar Cookies: Scaling Guide

-Classic Easter cut-out sugar cookies are usually scaled to yield 24–36 cookies.
+Classic Easter cut-out sugar cookies typically yield 24–36 cookies.
 The standard ratio is 3 cups flour : 1 cup butter : ¾ cup sugar : 1 egg.
-When doubling for a large Easter gathering, eggs are the tricky part — doubling from 1 to 2 eggs is fine, but going from 2 to 4 can make the dough slightly stickier.
-Add flour one tablespoon at a time if needed.
+When doubling for a big gathering, eggs are the tricky part — going from 1 to 2 is fine, but going from 2 to 4 can make the dough slightly stickier.
+If that happens, add flour one tablespoon at a time until you're back to a workable texture.

 Batch SizeFlourButterSugarEggs